Going Dark: Reasons For and Against

-Reason 1 - As a working theory, let's consider for a moment that ghosts are "seen," "heard", "felt," or "smelled" using senses other than our physical senses.
-It possible we see the, hear them, feel them, and smell them using our PSI...and not our eyes, ears, skin, and nose.
+As a working theory, let's consider for a moment that ghosts are "seen," "heard", "felt," or "smelled" using senses other than our physical senses.
+It possible we see them, hear them, feel them, and smell them using our PSI (or extrasensory perceptions)...and not our eyes, ears, skin, and nose.
 Well, 99% of all humans (and investigators) are completely caught up in their physcial senses.
 So by turning down the lights and experiencing the paranormal environment in a somewhat sense-deprived state, we free the investigator from his "flesh-bias."
-I'll sometimes ask my investigators to close their eyes for a few minutes at the beginning of a vigil and just sort of "experience" the room sightlessly, in the hopes that it will put them in the right frame of mind to sense using their PSI.
+I'll sometimes ask my investigators to close their eyes for a few minutes at the beginning of a vigil and just sort of "experience" the room sightlessly, in the hopes that it will put them in the right frame of mind to sense using their innate PSI.

-Reason 6 - Some groups turn down or off the lights to help calm everyone on the investigation and in the home.
+Some groups turn down or off the lights to help calm everyone on the investigation and in the home.
 When its is dark, it quiets people automatically, without having to demand that everyone quiet down.
 For some groups its sort of an unspoken rule that when it "goes dark," things get quiet.
 To quote one group, "We have done things with the lights on and found that people just don't focus as well."
-(Dave Bender of API)
+(Dave Bender of API, and now Bender Investigations)

 Of course, if your witness/client always experiences the paranormal activity at night and not during the day...it would help to investigate at night.
 If your witness/client always experiences the paranormal activity during lunch when the house is fully lit, you would probably want to investigate during lunch when the house is fully lit!